Does Kratom Interact With Omberacetam (Noopept)?

-Typically, two pharmacological compounds that work towards the same effects can increase the incidence of negative interactions: this is called an agonistic interaction.
-If they have opposite effects, it’s called an antagonistic interaction.
+Typically, two pharmacological compounds with similar effects can increase the incidence of negative interactions —an agonistic interaction.
+If their effects cancel each other, it’s called an antagonistic interaction.

 Is it Safe to Take Kratom With Omberacetam (Noopept)?

 When taken together, kratom and Noopept have little to no interaction.
-Hence, taking kratom and omberacetam together does not seem to increase the risk factors for these compounds.
+Hence, taking kratom and omberacetam together does not seem to increase the risk of experiencing side effects.

 However, there is a caveat.
-Noopept is generally well tolerated and does not have many adverse effects or a significant risk factor.
+Noopept is generally well tolerated and has few adverse effects or significant risk factors.
 However, there’s still much research needed on it, especially for human subjects.

-Omberacetam is a prodrug of cycloprolylglycine.
+Omberacetam is a prodrug of cyclo-prolyl-L-glycine (CPG).
 Prodrugs are compounds that only become pharmacologically active after they’ve been metabolized.

 One of the significant issues with nootropics is their wildly inaccurate marketing claims.
-They often claim to enhance cognition in big ways, but these claims are hardly ever tested by regulating bodies or independent third parties.
+They often claim to enhance cognition significantly, but these claims are hardly ever tested by regulating bodies or independent third parties.
 In the case of omberacetam, there is still much we don’t know and have not verified.